Ada-Developers-Academy/core-unit-3/tests/test-syntax-detail.md

 `toEqual(expected)` is a matcher that says that the received value should _equal_ the expected value.

 Here are some example matchers and their descriptions.
-However, to learn about them all in detail, we should visit the [Jest documentation](https://jestjs.io/docs/expect).
+To learn about them all in detail, we should visit the [Jest documentation](https://jestjs.io/docs/expect).

 | <div style="min-width:300px;"> Matcher </div> | Description                                                                                                                          |
 | :-------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------- |